-If you’re heading to Walt Disney World this year and making plans, do yourself a favor and spend an off day relaxing between park days.
-I like to plan days off to relax between park days but always sprinkle in a little Disney magic with a character experience outside of the park.
+We love a good Disney vacation, but day after day at the park really gets exhausting.
+I like to plan days off to relax between park days.
+However, I always sprinkle in a little Disney magic with a character experience outside of the park.
 I highly recommend the Pirates & Pals Fireworks Voyage to get in the Disney spirit.
+We loved every minute of pixie dust and fireworks and have been recommending this event to everyone!

-I’d read about the event a few years ago, and tired to book it during our visits over the last year with no luck.
-Knowing it was a long shot I called 2 weeks before our trip and crossed my fingers that they would have an opening.
-They didn’t but they told me to keep calling daily as people often cancel.
-After a few days of trying, sure enough they were able to reserve our spots for the voyage, assured me it would be a memorable night, and reminded me to get there 90 minutes prior to the Disney World fireworks.
+I read about the event a few years ago.
+I tried to book it during our visits over the last year with no luck.
+Knowing it was a long shot, I called 2 weeks before our trip and crossed my fingers that they would have an opening.
+They didn’t have an opening but they told me to keep calling daily as people often cancel.
+After a few days of trying, sure enough, they were able to reserve our spots for the voyage.
+The reservations person assured me it would be a memorable night, and reminded me to get there 90 minutes prior to the Disney World fireworks.

 We had a blast!
 The party began with with two Pirates named Patch who invited us to party with them.
-We entered the pirate party in a darkened room with lots of treats and snacks, and every family has the chance to take photos with Captain Hook and Mr. Smee.
-Then, you board a boat to watch Disney’s spectacular Wishes Fireworks Spectacular from the water.
+We entered the pirate party in a darkened room with unlimited of treats and snacks.
+Then every family had the chance to take photos with Captain Hook and Mr. Smee.
+Next, we set sail on a boat to watch Disney’s spectacular Fireworks from the water.